 Detects Integration Issues Early: Integration testing can identify interface, data flow, and interaction issues between different components early in the development process.

-Maintains Data Integrity: SIT doesn't just test how well modules are integrated together -- it also checks that the data in one module can successfully be transferred to another, and maintains its accuracy and consistency.
+Maintains Data Integrity: SIT validates that data remains accurate, complete, and consistent as it moves across system boundaries, especially critical in workflows involving transactions, state changes, or regulatory data.
 This is particularly vital in enterprise systems where inaccurate information can lead to great loss, such as health care or financial software.

 Check Out System Work-flow: System integration testing verifies the complete workflow of a system by testing interactions between different modules.